+4. Counseling.
 Counseling is another online service and provides students with an abbreviated education plan that helps to guide you as you select courses for your first semester.
-Whether you plan to complete a certificate, a degree, transfer, or take a course or two for self-improvement, counseling is designed to provide informative, yet practical advice.
+Whether you plan to complete a certificate, a degree, transfer, or take a course or two for self improvement, counseling is designed to provide informative, yet practical advice.
+Counseling is your map to college success.
 Students must complete orientation and can access online counseling through WebAdvisor.